by Christopher Whittle, Co-Founder of Atlantic Images

 This conveyor belt of talent was both a winner for Splash and Cavendish.
 Both companies were happy to train and support and see their staff to move on.
 Splash would let freelancers keep the camera equipment and even put you on a higher commission of 60%.
 This policy was a great incentive to keep freelancers putting their content through Splash.
 It worked.
 From 2007 to 2011, things were on the up as were as our incomes.

 Like Cavendish, Splash also pushed technology.
 In 2007 I helped test the first online uploader which ended up revolutionising the industry.
 Instead of emailing contact sheets and using FTP, now all high-res images were uploaded to the Splash system for clients to view, download, and use within minutes.
-Eventually, nearly every celebrity photo agency followed in Splash’s footsteps.
+Eventually, nearly every celebrity photo agency in the world followed in Splash’s footsteps.

 Splash were the big players in celebrity photos and video during the late 2000’s.
 Some sales figures were crazy.
-Reuters even covered the $1 million sale of the video of Anna Nicole Smith being carried out on a stretcher.
+Reuters even covered the half a million dollar sale of the video of Anna Nicole Smith being carried out on a stretcher.
 Splash started selling to fashion brands with one of my non-exclusive pictures of Jared Leto selling for $12,000 to Kangol.
 A fellow photographer and I randomly snapped Nick Lachey wandering out of a music studio.
 It turned out he was divorcing Jessica Simpson that very day.
 The pics made over $120,000.

 My Sets Left to Right: The first pics of Adrian Chiles and Catherine Tate, Nick Lacey divorces Jessica Simpson and German/Italian actress Michelle Hunziker filming a Baywatch scene on a beach in Los Angeles.
 Combined, these three sets totaled around a quarter of a million dollars in sales.